Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following basic properties which are mainly, but not only used to create meaningful file headers:

 * **vendor** - The vendor of the application.
 Usually this is the name of a company or institution.
-Starting with Zikula 1.4 the vendor and name of an application are combined to a unique name.
+The vendor and name of an application are combined to a unique name.
 This makes it possible to have for example multiple News modules installed from different vendors.
 * **author** - The author of the application.
 Usually this is the full name of the developer.
 * **email** - The email address of the developer.
 * **license** - The license of this application.
 Defaults to LGPL.
 If either GPL or LGPL are used the generator creates corresponding license files, too.
 * **url** - The homepage of the developer.
 * **version** - The application version.
 Must conform to the pattern `x.y.z` - for example `1.0.0` which is also the default value.
-Will be used in the version class (Zikula 1.3.x) or the composer file (Zikula 1.4.x) of the created application.
+Will be used in the composer file of the created application.

 An application has some more fields for specifying specific aspects:

 * **capabilities** - A comma-separated list of capability names the application offers.
 Capabilities are used in Zikula to express certain functions a module is offering.
 This allows for a loose coupling between modules.
 For example you can let `MyProductsModule` depend on `MyCustomerModule`, but this is a very tight coupling.
 With capabilities you could instead let the products module query Zikula for `any module which is able to handle customers`.
 You can read more about this in the [CapabilityApi description](https://github.com/zikula/core/blob/1.4/src/docs/Core-2.0/Api/CapabilityApi.md).
-Note the generator uses these just for specifying them in the generated module's version class (Zikula 1.3.x) or the composer file (Zikula 1.4.x).
+Note the generator uses these just for specifying them in the generated composer file.
 There is no further support for the capabilities you want to provide yet.
 * **prefix** - A prefix for all database tables of this application.
 Will be used in entity classes.

 ![Basic application properties](images/ui_diagram_application_properties.png "Basic application properties")